For inquiries about our ear care and ear cleaning services, you can reach us at 07939348616 to discuss how we can help improve your hearing health.

 MANUAL REMOVAL

-A small instrument, such as a curette or forceps may be used for dry or hardened wax or foreign objects at the entrance to ear canal.
+A small instrument, such as a curette or forceps, may be used for dry or hardened wax or to remove foreign objects at the entrance to the ear canal.

 KEEP YOUR EARS DRY